Residence: New York City; later Los Angeles, California

 Earth-9 = A Dr. Mid-Nite cloaked all in black appeared in the Seattle of Earth-9 shortly after the Cuban Missile Crisis ended badly for the United States in 1962.
 Nothing of his actions or current fate is known.

 Earth-21 = The Dr. Mid-Nite of Earth-21 had by all accounts an essentially identical early history to his Earth-2 counterpart.
 Nothing is known of his later career after the dissolution of the JSA in 1951 (DC: The New Frontier LS).

 Earth-22 = The history of the Dr. Mid-Nite of Earth-22 is largely similar to that of Earth-0.
 He was present at the battle with the Ultra-Humanite in 1950's but was quickly defeat by the removal of his goggles and blackout bomb.
 (The Golden Age LS).
 At some point after, McNider died and his spirit fused with the chemicals oh his blackout bombs, forming a living cloud.
 The cloud animated the cloak of his old costume, allowing him a role in 21st century super-heroics.
 Whether he survived the nuclear events at Kansas in that timeline is unknown (Kingdom Come LS).

 Earth-40 - Charles "Chaz" McNider of Earth-40 was born in 1900 and during the second world war, became a government agent known as The Owl.
 His primary partners were Bruce "The Bat" Wayne and Rex "The Clock" Tyler.
-A footloose womanizer, the McNider of Earth-40 was ultimately murdered by The Scarecrow, a Nazi Assassin "cleaner" in 1944 (JSA: The Liberty File).
+A footloose womanizer, the McNider of Earth-40 was ultimately murdered by a Nazi Assassin or "cleaner" in 1944 (JSA: The Liberty File).

 List of Appearances for the Golden Age Dr. Mid-Nite (Alphabetical)